ajhenley/gitbook/what_does_this_code_do_part_2.md

 This code is poorly commented.
 Actually, it has no comments at all.
 To make matters worse, the variables are not appropriately named.
 Can you figure out what this program actually does?
 Would you like to be the person who is assigned the task of maintaining code like this?

 ####Your assignment
 Clean up the following code by adding comments where appropriate.
+If you read the program carefully you should be able to follow it.
 Also, rename variables and methods to be meaningful and consistent.

 {%ace edit=true, lang='java'%}